Pressure on the Formula One authorities continued to build today as a man was found dead following clashes with police in Bahrain.

 Around 20 people staged a demonstration outside the Formula One office in Knightsbridge, central London.

-Human rights activist Peter Tatchell attended the protest which was organised by campaign group Justice for Bahrain.
+Human rights activist Peter Tatchell attended the pr

 He said: "I would appeal to Lewis Hamilton and Jenson Button to withdraw from the Bahrain grand prix.
 By participating, they'll be giving respectability to the regime.
 They'll be sending out the message that it's business as usual."